 This will add required files and make required modifications to add an embedded Python interpreter to the target project.
-Most of the modifications are in the form of a new pyembed crate.

 Important: It is highly recommended to have the destination project under version control so you can see what changes are made by pyoxidizer add and so you can undo any unwanted changes.